 In April 2013, four people in China were reported to be infected with a new strain of bird flu, known as H7N9.
-Two of the infected people died, and studies are under way to characterize how the virus was transmitted and whether or not it could be spread among humans.
+Two of the infected people died.
+In 2014 and 2015, an increase in H5N1 avian influenza cases was seen in China and Egypt.

 When bird flu infects humans

 Bird flu symptoms in humans can vary and range from "typical" flu symptoms (fever, sore throat, muscle pain) to eye infections and pneumonia.
 The disease caused by the H5N1 virus is a particularly severe form of pneumonia that leads to viral pneumonia and multiorgan failure in many people who become infected.
-Up to 50% of humans who contract bird flu die from the infection.
+Up to 50% of humans who contract bird flu die from the infection, but the actual numbers cary widely based upon the strain of virus and the underlying health and age of the patients.
 During an outbreak of bird flu, people should avoid contact with domesticated bird populations and surfaces that may have been contaminated by bird excretions.

-Over 100 humans have become infected in the current bird flu outbreak.
-Confirmed cases of human infections have occurred in Cambodia, Indonesia, Thailand, and Vietnam.
+More than 800 people have become infected since the 2003 bird flu outbreak.
+Confirmed cases of human infections have occurred in Africa, Asia, (especially China and Southeast Asia).
 Most of those infected have come from rural areas where many people keep poultry flocks that often roam freely and enter dwellings.
 Infected birds shed virus in their feces, leading to widespread contamination of homes and surroundings.
 Most of the people who have become infected were previously healthy adults and children.
 Infection also occurs during the slaughter of infected birds.

 Research has suggested that the prescription antiviral medicines approved to treat human flu virus infections (such as Tamiflu) should work in helping preventing bird flu infection in humans.
 However, flu viruses can become resistant to these drugs, so these medications may not always work.
 Additional studies are needed to prove the effectiveness of these medicines.